 Agent utilization measures the percentage of time agents are actively working on cases during their shifts.
 The formula is a simple ratio:

 Agent Utilization = Total time spent working / Total time on shift

 If an agent spends 5 hours actively working cases during an 8-hour shift, their utilization is 62.5%.

 If agent utilization is low, your team isn't working at top efficiency, and the cost of each customer contact is high.
 If it's too high, you risk overworked reps and high turnover, which is also money down the drain.

 An ideal agent utilization rate is about 48%.

 5. Response Time

 A backlog occurs when your team receives more tickets than they can handle in a given period.
-Once a backlog builds, it can be difficult to catch up with tickets and shorten your response time.
-You should analyze this metric to find ways to decrease the size of your backlog, such as by building an internal knowledge base or providing self-service solutions.
+Once a backlog builds, it can be challenging to catch up, and response time suffers.

 8. Customer Satisfaction